Aussies look to put India under early pressure

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Two of the World Cup favourites will clash in what is one of the biggest games of the ICC World Cup here at The Oval on Sunday (today).
+LONDON: Two of the World Cup favourites will clash in what is one of the biggest games of the ICC World Cup here at The Oval on Sunday (today), writes Khalid Hussain.

 Defending champions Australia and 2011 winners India will both look for supremacy with Aussie captain Aaron Finch announcing that his bowlers will target o get the dangerous Indian duo of Virat Kohli and Rohit Sharma early.